Air Force Nuclear Weapons Center

 Air Delivered Capabilities Directorate

-The directorate is principally located at Kirtland AFB, with operating locations at Eglin AFB, Florida; Joint Base San Antonio, Texas; Ramstein AFB, Germany; Robins AFB, Georgia; Tinker AFB, Oklahoma; and Wright-Patterson AFB, Ohio.
-This directorate also has positions for deputy program managers and product support managers for nuclear matters embedded in program offices for the B-2, B-21, B-52, F-15, F-16, F-35, and authorized test systems and support equipment.
+This directorate is principally located at Kirtland AFB, with operating locations at Eglin AFB, Florida; Joint Base San Antonio, Texas; Ramstein AB, Germany; Robins AFB, Georgia; Tinker AFB, Oklahoma; and Wright-Patterson AFB, Ohio.
+It has positions for deputy program managers and product support managers for nuclear matters embedded in program offices for the B-2, B-21, B-52, F-15, F-16, F-35, and automatic test systems and support equipment.
 The directorate is responsible for delivering, sustaining and supporting air-delivered nuclear weapon systems for our warfighters to secure the future of our nation and our allies every day.
-Programs managed by the directorate include: B61-12 Life Extension Program and tailkit, Long Range StandOff Weapon, W80-4 Life Extension Program, overseas Weapon Storage and Security System, Secure Transportable Maintenance System, Protective Aircraft Shelter Interior Intrusion Detection System, and Air-Launched Cruise Missile (AGM-86B/C/D) sustainment.
+Programs managed by the directorate include: B61-12 Life Extension Program and tail kit, Long Range Stand-Off Weapon, W80-4 Life Extension Program, overseas Weapon Storage and Security System, Secure Transportable Maintenance System, Protective Aircraft Shelter Interior Intrusion Detection System, and Air-Launched Cruise Missile (AGM-86B/C/D) sustainment.

 Intercontinental Ballistic Missile Systems Directorate